StefanBRas/polugins/README.md

 It's meant to solve two issues with using polars API extensions:

-- It's difficult to ensure that extensions everywhere in a code base.
+- You need to import the namespace to trigger the registration, even if you dont need anything from the namespace module.

 - Extensions breaks static typing.

 The idea is to describe a single way to expose and collect API extensions - especially for third party packages - and then used this discoverbility to also generate type stubs with the added typing from the extensions.